-Stomach acid is a digestive fluid in the stomach and vital for good digestion.
-Gastric acid also activates digestive enzymes needed to break down proteins in food.
-Too little stomach acid can cause acid reflux, pain, inflammation, bloating, gas and many other symptoms.
-In such cases, adding a powerful digestive aid like betaine HCI can be of great help.
+Stomach acid is a digestive fluid in the stomach.
+Gastric acid activates digestive enzymes that are needed to break down proteins.
+Too little stomach acid cause acid reflux, pain, fatigue, brain fog, bloating, growth of harmful microorganism and other symptoms.
+Adding betaine HCI might help.Gastric Acid Secretion in Health and Disease (gastrojournal.org)

-Digestive enzymes are proteins that break food down into smaller components that can be absorbed and used by the body.
-This way the body can use vitamins, minerals, fats, carbohydrates and protein as building blocks.
+Digestive enzymes are proteins that break food down into smaller components so that they can be absorbed by the body.
+This way the body can use vitamins, minerals, fats, carbs, and protein as building blocks.
 Many digestive enzymes are produced by the body and are active in the mouth, stomach, and intestine.
-In addition, raw vegetables, fruit and other foods also contain beneficial enzymes.
+However, some raw vegetables and fruits (like papaya, pineapple) also contain high amounts of certain enzymes.
 Digestive enzyme supplements can be a great support.Human pancreatic exocrine response to nutrients in health and disease | Gut (bmj.com)

 Beneficial bacteria are living microorganisms that exist in symbiosis with our bodies.
-Good bacteria like probiotics help balance the digestive tract, prevent the growth of harmful microorganisms, and promote overall health.
-We inherit probiotic gut bacteria from our mother at birth.
-However, bacteria are lost when using antibiotics, because of a poor diet, stress and other factors.
+Good bacteria like the powerful probiotics keep gut balance, prevent the growth of harmful microorganisms, and promote overall health.
+A child inherits good bacteria from the mother at birth.
+However, this balance can be disturbed by antibiotics, a poor diet, stress, and other factors.
 Probiotics contain acid, enzymes, and bacteria all supprting digestion.Probiotics for functional constipation (nih.gov)Probiotic Improves Protein Absorption – PubMed (nih.gov)Probiotic and pH value (nih.gov)

 Benefits of digestive enzymes

-- They help eliminate unwanted chemicals and waste
+- Eliminate unwanted chemicals and waste

 - Much more…